Security

 Before deploying GrowthBook in production, we recommend that you make sure you've configured GrowthBook correctly:

-• Change the JWT_SECRET environment variable.
-This is used to sign the JWT tokens used for authentication, and needs to be changed from the default.
+environment variable.
+This is used to sign the JWT tokens used for authentication, and needs to be changed from the default. - Change the

-• Change the ENCRYPTION_KEY environment variable.
-This is used to encrypt sensitive data, and should be set to a long random string.
+environment variable.
+This is used to encrypt sensitive data, and should be set to a long random string. - Set the

 Audit logs